Fr3dd1e/Fr3dd1e.github.io/_posts/2021-11-17-strace-keylogger.md

 This command simply writes the string "Freddie" to the temporary file `/tmp/demo.file`

-We can use `strace` to trace what system calls are being called during the execution of this command.
+We can use `strace` to trace what system calls are being called during the execution of this command, and to view what is actually going on under the hood.

-In order for `strace` to trace the bash redirect, we must attach `strace` to the parent bash process, instead of just the `echo` command.
+To do this, we could simply run `strace [command]`, although to glean even more information about the process, we can actually attach the `strace` tool to the parent process.
+This allows us to trace the bash redirect (`>`), and is generally more insightful.

 - `strace -p [pid]` attaches to a PID (Process ID)
 - `$$` in bash is the current process's PID (or the bash shell)